25 Styles Covered

 • The right neckline can make your neck appear longer, your shoulders broader or narrower, and your bust bigger or smaller

-• When in doubt, V-necks and scoop necks are universally flattering
+• When in doubt, V-necks and scoop necks are universally complementary

 • Always consider the occasion - some necklines are too casual or too formal for certain events